ASFHyP3/hyp3-docs/docs/guides/introduction_to_sar.md

 ![Figure 2](../images/polarizations_ASF.png "SAR signals are transmitted either vertically or horizontally.
 Likewise, the sensor can listen for both horizontally and vertically returns.")

 *Figure 2: SAR signals are transmitted and received either vertically (V) or horizontally (H).
-This gives the potential for four different polarization combinations: VV, VH, HH, and HV.
+This gives the potential for four different polarization combinations, (transmit listed first, receive second): VV, VH, HH, and HV.
 Credit: ASF*

 Different SAR sensors have different polarization capabilities.
 Single-pol sensors send out a signal in one polarization and can only measure returns that are in that same polarization (VV or HH).
 Dual-pol sensors send out a signal in one polarization, but can measure returns that are in that same polarization (co-pol: VV or HH) as well as returns that are in the other polarization (cross-pol: VH or HV).
 Some SAR systems can transmit chirps with both a horizontal or vertical polarization and listen for both horizontal or vertical returns, giving full quad-pol capabilities (VV, VH, HV, HH).